adrybakov/wulfric/docs/source/user-guide/usage/other.rst

 Volume and angle
 ================

-It is often required to compute angle between two vectors or a volume of the cell.
+It is often required to compute the angle between two vectors or a volume of the cell.
 Wulfric implements two functions just for that.

 To compute an angle between two vectors use